TexasChapterAndCouncil/TexasChapterAndCouncil.github.io/aboutme.md

 title: About Us
 subtitle: Who are we, anyway
 ---

-## Stated Purpose

-We strive to:
-- Create an environment that fosters camaraderie and brotherly love.
-- Provide our members and candidates with talented performance of insightful ritual.
-- Educate our members and provide more context for the degrees of the Craft Lodge.

 ### Meetings

 With the exception of holidays, we meet on the first Tuesday of every month in the [Fort Worth Masonic Temple.](https://goo.gl/maps/KBkeZiZwJiD2)